2015 Could See Large Spike in Fatal Car Accidents, Says NSC

 - Smartphone usage: Despite the obvious dangers of using cellphones behind the wheel, there is no clear indication that this dangerous habit is going away.
 If anything, more drivers are finding a false sense of security due to hands-free devices, some of which are preinstalled in their vehicles.
 Any smartphone use, even hands-free, is dangerous.

 You can view the NSC’s full preliminary report by clicking here.
 If you have been in an accident and need legal representation for your claim, contact Johnson, Vorhees & Martucci.
-Our Joplin, Springfield, and Rogers/Bentonville car accident lawyers can help you pursue the full compensation you deserve and require.
+Our Joplin and Springfield car accident lawyers can help you pursue the full compensation you deserve and require.